Tactics car salespeople hope you don’t know

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The process of buying a new or used vehicle has a lot of moving parts.
 You have to haggle with car salespeople over price and negotiate with lenders for an auto loan — all while trying to strike a deal for your trade-in.
 Mistakes will cost you, so preparation is important.

-“The salesmen are very specifically trained to separate you from your money,” says Jeff Bartlett, deputy editor of auto content at Consumer Reports.
+“The salesmen are very specifically trained to separate you from your money,” says Jeff Bartlett, Consumer Reports’ managing editor for cars.
 “This is a skill they practice daily, whereas the average car buyer buys a car every five years or so.
 This isn’t a fair fight.”

 1. Playing out the clock

-Your strategy: Set the pace by saying something like, “I’m here for a test drive.
-Tomorrow, I’ll come back and talk numbers,” advises Bartlett.
+Your strategy: When you arrive at a dealership, immediately set the pace of the process by saying something like, “I’m here for a test drive.
+Tomorrow, I’ll come back and talk numbers.”

 2. Psychological profiling